EoghyUnscripted/100-Days-Of-Code-Python/README.md

 ### Actual Dates

-    Start: August 28
+    Start: August 28, 2021
+    End: September 15, 2021
+    Elapsed Days: 18

+    Start: May 13, 2022
     End:
     Elapsed Days:

 #### Comments

+May 13, 2022

+    Now that life has settled down more for me and income flow back on track, I am finally able to really get back on track.
+I had setbacks with finances that prevented me from continuing my Udemy subscription which hosts my 100 Days of Code course.

+    Today, I will start with Day 22 and continue to move forward with my training.

+November 10, 2021

-> Due to starting a new job, training, and working 60 hours a week, my progress during the challenge
-> was put on pause.
-Now that my schedule is back to standard 40 hours, I will be able to continue
-> working toward completing the challenge.
+    Due to starting a new job, training, and working 60 hours a week, my progress during the challenge was put on pause.
+Now that my schedule is back to standard 40 hours, I will be able to continue working toward completing the challenge.

->
-> Even with the setbacks, completing this challenge is important to me, and I will continue driving
-> my efforts to do so.
+    Even with the setbacks, completing this challenge is important to me, and I will continue driving my efforts to do so.
 I want to be able to look back and be proud of this accomplishment.

 ## Level 3 - Advanced